syncthing/syncthing/PULL_REQUEST_TEMPLATE.md

 If this is a GUI change, include screenshots of the change.
 If not, please feel free to just delete this section.

+### Documentation

+We know currently what it does.
+For later use consider a tiny hint in the documentation.
+See https://docs.syncthing.net (sources can be found in https://github.com/syncthing/docs)

 ### Authorship

 Every author of a code contribution (Go, Javascript, HTML, CSS etc, with the